Students read story they have heard before from keywords and pictures on the board.

 (24 hours of GestureWay)

 Teachers usually feel they want to correct mistakes and it is difficult to resist doing so.
 The problem is, although students make the correction prompted by the teacher, are they really listening?
-Teacher interventions on form during output will often be (subconsciously) ignored by the student because he/she is concentrating on meaning and plot.
+Teacher interventions on form during output will often be (subconsciously) ignored by the student because he/she is concentrating on meaning.

-Feedback on correction on form appears to work well during the Presentation Stage before Silent Sign or even during it.
-We even discuss structure and vocabulary issues in class when they crop up during these sessions - especially when the students themselves enquire.
-Student motivated enquiry about English grammar and vocabulary is interesting (more so when initiated by children) because we can assume if a child asks a questions he/she will listen to the answer.
+Feedback on correction on form appears to work well during the presentation stage before Silent Sign or even during it.
+As a group, the students and I even discuss structure and vocabulary issues in class when they crop up during these sessions - especially when the students themselves enquire.
+This is the approach for dealing with grammar I ideally adopt.
+Student initiated enquiry about grammar and vocabulary is interesting because we can assume if a child asks a questions he/she will be more receptive to the answer.
+Michael Long termed this scenario as "focus on form", which is, an approach which "overtly draws students' attention to linguistic elements as they arise incidentally in lessons whose overriding focus is on meaning or communication" (Long 1991:45-46).
+Both Long (1991) and Doughty and Williams (1998) argue that guarantees of full acquisition will only occur if learners have the opportunity to engage in meaning-focused tasks while attending to form.

-There has been criticism among researchers of explicit teaching of grammar as students often fail to make adjustments to their inter-language as a result.
-They might be able to learn grammar for controlled tests but are unable to acquire it for output in the language.
-However, there are moments when students are more receptive to structure teaching.
-This was suggested in Pienemann's Teachability Hypothesis (1984).
-Pienemann believed "there are certain structures in a language which can only be acquired when the learner is ready" (Sharwood-Smith 1994).
+There are moments when students are more receptive to structure teaching.
+This was suggested in Pienemann's Teachability Hypothesis (1985).
+Pienemann believed, "there are certain structures in a language which can only be acquired when the learner is ready" (1985).
 When students specifically ask questions, would be the moment when they are most receptive to grammar/vocabulary acquisition.

 "High" or "tall"*.
 Some students interrupted to question "tall trees".